Harrison Hill - writer

 The Oracle’s Daughter - by Harrison Hill

-The shocking true story of the rise and fall of a woman-led cult—a debut work of narrative nonfiction about extremism, the search for belonging, and America’s turbulent religious history.
+A gripping chronicle of the rise and fall of a woman-led cult—and the enduring allure of extremism across America’s turbulent religious history.

+“A staggering achievement, synthesizing rigorous reportage, incisive cultural analysis, and a deeply compassionate gaze into a propulsive and unforgettable narrative.
 Its gaze is both intimate and expansive: attuned to the texture of individual lives even as it surveys the broad, unsettling sweep of American freedom.
 With nuance and integrity, Harrison Hill takes a story many people would feel more comfortable banishing to the fringe and instead asks us to see the ways it illuminates all of America.
 All the way through, The Oracle’s Daughter is as gripping as it is humane; I picked it up and barely put it down until I’d finished.
 I'll carry this story with me always.”

 –Leslie Jamison, New York Times–bestselling author of Splinters and The Empathy Exams

+“A propulsive reckoning with a mother, her daughter, and the extremism woven through the story of American religion.
 Beautifully told, un-put-downable, and urgently necessary, Hill offers a novelesque account of a cult that pushes beyond familiar narratives, asking us to consider just how far we truly are from the most radical edges of American life.”

-— Heather Radke, author of Butts: A Backstory
+–Heather Radke, author of Butts: A Backstory

 COMING APRIL 7, 2026